matteocam/matteocam.github.io/index.md

 ## ZK Standards

-I am co-chair of the working group leading the effort to standardize [(commit/encrypt)-and-prove](https://hackmd.io/@dariofiore/rkXo8EBp8) in zero-knowledge proofs.
+I was co-chair of the working group leading the effort to standardize [(commit/encrypt)-and-prove](https://hackmd.io/@dariofiore/rkXo8EBp8) in zero-knowledge proofs.
 Some resources:
 - A [proposal](assets/misc/zkproof-cp-standards-4th.pdf) for the standardization of the notion of _commit-and-prove_ (as well as _encrypt-and-prove_) accepted at the [4th ZKProof Workshop](https://zkproof.org).
 - [Slides](assets/misc/CP-standard-ZKProof-slides.pdf) on commit-and-prove used at the [2nd ZKProof Workshop](https://zkproof.org/workshop2/main.html).